medic/cht-docs/content/en/hosting/costs/_index.md

 Be sure to read the [Accuracy section](#accuracy) so you understand what the costs on these page mean for your deployment.
 {{% /pageinfo %}}

+Note: This page applies to deployments that wish to self host their instance of the CHT.
+It does apply when contracting with Medic to host your CHT instance.

 ## How the number was calculated

 Medic hosts a number of production CHT instances in Amazon [Elastic Kubernetes Service](https://aws.amazon.com/eks/) (EKS).
 By using [OpenCost](https://www.opencost.io/), Medic can closely monitor real world costs with actual end users.
 OpenCost was used to separate one deployment's CPU, RAM and disk use from another's despite them all running in a multi-tenant EKS cluster.